 A conditional agreement was made with the children of Israel, requiring their keeping God's law and circumcision, in return for physical blessings.
 (Exodus 19 - 24).
 Further terms (conditions) of this covenant were expounded later.
-(Leviticus chapters 25 - 27; Deuteronomy chapters 29 - 31)
+(Leviticus chapters 25 - 27, Deuteronomy chapters 29 - 31)

-A covenant was made with the Israelites regarding the Sabbath (Exodus 31:14 - 18), the commandments and God's Feast days (Exodus 34:10 - 35).
+An agreement was made with the Israelites regarding the Sabbath (Exodus 31:14 - 18), the commandments and God's Feast days (Exodus 34:10 - 35).

 An unconditional covenant was made with King David of Israel and with Jacob's descendants.
 (Jeremiah 33:19 - 36).

-The most important covenant, the NEW covenant, was established by Jesus upon His death.
-(Jeremiah 31:31 - 34, Matthew 26:28; Mark 14:24; Luke 22:20; 2Corinthians 3:6; Hebrews chapters 7 - 10).
+The most important covenant, the one that we call "new," was established by Jesus upon His death (Jeremiah 31:31 - 34, Matthew 26:28, Mark 14:24, Luke 22:20, 2Corinthians 3:6, Hebrews 7 - 10).
 Paul described the only new ritual we need to perform to enter into this most holy agreement when he stated the following.